cython/cython/docs/src/userguide/sharing_declarations.rst

 * Declarations of C functions defined in the module.
 * The definition part of an extension type (see below).

-It cannot contain any non-extern C variable declarations.

 It cannot contain the implementations of any C or Python functions, or any Python class definitions, or any executable statements.
 It is needed when one wants to  access :keyword:`cdef` attributes and methods, or to inherit from